An SMSF can accept all types of contributions, including:

 Personal contributions - non-concessional

-When you contribute your SMSF, and either you or an employer do not claim a tax deduction, the amount is a non-concessional contribution.
+When you contribute to your SMSF, and either you or an employer does not claim a tax deduction, the amount is a non-concessional contribution.

-There is an annual non-concessional cap of $110,000 per individual per year.
-To make non-concessional contributions, your Total Super Balance (TSB) must be below $1.7m as of the prior 30 June.
+There is an annual non-concessional cap of $120,000 per individual per year.
+To make non-concessional contributions, your Total Super Balance (TSB) must be below $1.88m as of the prior 30 June.
+For excess contributions, the ATO issues a Release Authority to instruct your super fund to return the excess contributions along with any associated earnings to you.
+Voluntary release is not permitted.

 If you are close to this amount, you must seek professional advice because how much you can contribute is impacted by a range of factors.